ianding1/leetcode.vim/README.md

 ### `g:leetcode_password`

-Set to the LeetCode password for auto login.
+**Deprecated in favor of keyring.** Set to the LeetCode password for auto login.

+If you have installed keyring, then just leave this option blank.
+**leetcode.vim** will prompt for the password the first time you sign in, and store the password in keyring.

 **WARNING: the password is stored in plain text.**